Top-down workspace image for machine learning systems essay

 Machine Learning Starts Before the Model

-In real systems, the hardest part of machine learning is often not the algorithm.
-It is the work of making data coherent, reliable, and usable enough for modeling to matter.
+In production ML systems, the hardest part is often not the algorithm.
+It is making data, labels, and evaluation trustworthy enough for the model to matter.

 When people talk about machine learning, the conversation usually starts with models.
-In practice, the work often starts much earlier.
+In real systems, the work usually starts much earlier.

 The difficult part is usually not selecting an estimator or tuning a parameter.
-It is understanding the shape of the data, the meaning of the labels, the quality of the pipeline, and the assumptions hidden inside the workflow.
+It is understanding the data contract, the meaning of the labels, the quality of the pipeline, and whether the evaluation setup reflects the decision the system is actually supposed to support.

 Why this matters